techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-photos-from-oneplus-12r-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Samsung Galaxy S21 Ultra has amazing features for the bottom line and is more updated than other models.
 It has the best quality camera, better battery capacity, and other new features.
 The design and the display are way better than the other models.
 After purchasing the Samsung Galaxy S21 Ultra, if you get stuck transferring your photos to the OnePlus 12R device, then you don't have to worry.
 We have introduced you to Dr.Fone - Phone Transfer in this article.
 Using this software, you can recover any files and keep data backup and restore them later.
 To transfer your photos to Galaxy S21 Ultra, you can use Dr.Fone Switch app by following the steps we provided.
 It's definitely better software than Smart Switch.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-move-contacts-from-xiaomi-redmi-note-12t-pro-to-iphone-131415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Move Contacts From Xiaomi Redmi Note 12T Pro to iPhone (13/14/15) | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-apps-from-oneplus-12-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Apps from OnePlus 12 to Another | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-after-switching-from-infinix-note-30-pro-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data After Switching From Infinix Note 30 Pro to Latest Samsung | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-music-from-honor-100-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Music from Honor 100 to iPod | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-xiaomi-13t-pro-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Xiaomi 13T Pro to Outlook | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-sony-xperia-5-v-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your Sony Xperia 5 V Data? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-can-you-transfer-files-from-samsung-galaxy-a05-to-iphone-151413-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How Can You Transfer Files From Samsung Galaxy A05 To iPhone 15/14/13? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-apps-from-vivo-y100i-power-5g-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Apps from Vivo Y100i Power 5G to Another | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-android-to-apple-how-to-transfer-photos-from-realme-12-5g-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Android to Apple How To Transfer Photos From Realme 12 5G to iPad Easily | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-transfer-photos-from-tecno-spark-10c-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Photos From Tecno Spark 10C to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/new-2024-approved-enhancing-youtube-video-screens-without-barriers/"><u>[New] 2024 Approved  Enhancing YouTube Video Screens  Without Barriers</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/in-2024-the-ultimate-guide-to-gopro-quik-for-pc-and-alternative-solutions/"><u>In 2024, The Ultimate Guide to GoPro Quik for PC and Alternative Solutions</u></a></li>
-<li><a href="https://youtube-video-recordings.techidaily.com/expand-your-horizons-with-these-elite-science-yts/"><u>Expand Your Horizons with These Elite Science YTs</u></a></li>
-<li><a href="https://youtube-video-recordings.techidaily.com/updated-best-youtube-to-webm-tools-a-compreenasive-review-and-ranking/"><u>[Updated] Best YouTube-to-WebM Tools  A Compreenasive Review & Ranking</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/why-your-whatsapp-live-location-is-not-updating-and-how-to-fix-on-your-infinix-hot-30-5g-drfone-by-drfone-virtual-android/"><u>Why Your WhatsApp Live Location is Not Updating and How to Fix on your Infinix Hot 30 5G | Dr.fone</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/in-2024-unbox-the-joy-of-9-premium-complete-christmas-movies-for-free/"><u>In 2024, Unbox the Joy of 9 Premium, Complete Christmas Movies for Free</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-universal-unlock-pattern-for-xiaomi-redmi-note-12-5g-by-drfone-android/"><u>In 2024, Universal Unlock Pattern for Xiaomi Redmi Note 12 5G</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/unboxing-the-hits-tiktoks-favorite-reactions/"><u>Unboxing the Hits  TikTok's Favorite Reactions</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/new-superior-methods-for-soundless-footage/"><u>[New] Superior Methods for Soundless Footage</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/in-2024-9-best-phone-monitoring-apps-for-oppo-reno-10-5g-drfone-by-drfone-virtual-android/"><u>In 2024, 9 Best Phone Monitoring Apps for Oppo Reno 10 5G | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"